How to Win New Business by Playing to Your Strengths

 Communicators are your TED Talk-ers and keynote speakers.
 They’re the charismatic ones who are perennially tapped to lead the pitch presentation.
 They’re big-picture people who love to share their ideas.

-They don’t have the Hunter’s zeal for building one-on-one relationships so you may find them making excuses not to go out and prospect for new business.
+They don’t have the Connector’s zeal for building one-on-one relationships so you may find them making excuses not to go out and prospect for new business.
 It just feels foreign and distasteful to them.

 But Communicators are perfect candidates for a business development strategy that leads with content marketing.
 Encourage them to create their oeuvre of expert content.
 Then get them on the speaker circuit and back them up with a good PR strategy.